INFORMATION FOR DEL CAMPO STUDENTS

 “Learning is best by doing, and doing is best by serving others.”

 Kids Helping Kids is a 501(c)(3) non-profit organization run entirely by students at Del Campo High School.
 We believe that learning is best by doing, and doing is best by serving others.
 This belief led us to be recognized as the number one non-profit in the Sacramento region after competing in the Social Venture Partners Fast Pitch Competition, where we went up against other widely known organizations like Jimmy Carter's Habitat for Humanity.
-Kids Helping Kids has also been recognized as the number one student-run non-profit in America after competing and winning SAGE, a competition for students advancing global entrepreneurship.
+Kids Helping Kids has also been recognized as the number one student-run non-profit in the world after competing and winning SAGE, a competition for students advancing global entrepreneurship.

 Our mission is to empower students to make a difference from the classroom to the community by investing in the lives of children in need, both locally and globally.

 To do this, Kids Helping Kids supports four central populations, including a pediatric cancer population, Global populations, elementary school students, and college-bound high school students.

 To participate in Kids Helping Kids means to be a part of this business.
 Instead of going to school every day, you will be coming to work!
 However, that is not to say you will not be earning all the credits you need to graduate high school on time.
 Kids Helping Kids is part of a CTE pathway established at Del Campo Highschool that includes an intro to entrepreneurship course as well as the primary Kids Helping Kids “class” senior year which runs three periods in the fall and one period in the spring for a total of four periods.
 The intro to entrepreneurship course counts towards your elective credits while the main Kids Helping Kids course will count towards your American Government/Civic Engagement, Economy, and Social Science credits as well as a Build Entrepreneurship course and an Advanced Entrepreneurship course that both count as elective credits within the CTE pathway, fulfilling all graduation requirements.